High Court to hear challenge against new Garda chief

 Mr MacAirt, who is being represented by Kinnear and Co solicitors with the assistance of MacGeehin Toale Solicitors in Dublin, is applying for leave for a judicial review of Mr Harris's appointment.

-The PSNI deputy became the first police chief appointed from outside Ireland when he was announced as the new commissioner in June.
+The PSNI deputy became the first Garda chief appointed from outside the Republic when he was announced as the new commissioner in June.

 Mr Harris is a former Royal Ulster Constabulary (RUC) officer and his officer father Alwyn was killed by an IRA bomb in 1989.